elkowar/eww/docs/content/main/troubleshooting.md

 2. Check the [GTK-Debugger](#gtk-debugger)

 ### General issues

-You should always try the following things, as they solve a lot of issues:
+You should try the following things, before opening a issue or doing more specialized troubleshooting:

 - Try killing the eww daemon with `eww kill` and run again
 - If you're running with `-d`, run without `-d` to see output, or have a look at ~/.cache/eww.log